-An associated company is a company, not being a subsidiary or a joint venture, in which an equity interest is held for the long-term and significant influence is exercised in its management, generally accompanying a shareholding of between 20% to 50% of the voting rights.
+An associated company is a company, not being a subsidiary or a joint venture, in which an equity interest is held for the long-term and significant influence is exercised in its management, generally accompanying a shareholding of between 20 to 50% of the voting rights.

-Investments in associated companies are accounted for under the equity method of accounting and are initially recognised at cost.
+Investments in associated companies are accounted for under the equity method of accounting and are initially recognised at cost and the carrying amount is increased or decreased to recognise the investor's share of the profit or loss of the investee after the date of acquisition.
 The investments in associated companies of the Group include goodwill identified on acquisition, net of any accumulated impairment loss.
 Accounting policies of associated companies have been changed where necessary to ensure consistency with the accounting policies adopted by the Group.